easai/Misiurewicz/README.md

 > java -jar Misiurewicz-0.0.1-SNAPSHOT-jar-with-dependencies.jar
 ```

-If you have any problem getting the Complex library, download Complex package from GitHub and compile/install the JAR file.
+If you have any problem getting the Complex library depending on your internet connection, create your local repository.
+Download Complex package from GitHub and compile/install the JAR file.
+The above procedure should compile with the local copy.
 ```
 > git clone https://github.com/easai/Complex
 > cd Complex